This article was originally published in 2015 and has been completely updated in 2020.

-Basically an online influencer is anyone who, through actions or opinions, is able to shape opinions, perceptions, or behaviours of others on the internet.
-Influencers are basically thought leaders who can give third-party endorsement to products, services and organisations.
+Basically an online influencer is anyone who, through actions or opinions, is able to shape opinions, perceptions, or behaviors of others on the internet.
+Influencers are basically thought leaders who can give third-party endorsement to products, services and organizations.
 For instance, they can be instrumental in shaping corporate reputations through blogging, Twitter messages, Facebook comments and messages in other internet-based channels.

 However, if you are serious about cultivating them, you need to do the detailed work to ensure they are appropriate influencers.
 They are much more important than mere contacts.
 Externally, those people could be journalists who write opinion pieces in their own blogs, they could be people who engage in Twitter campaigns, they could be current and potential customers.

 An important starting point is to define the nature and extent of their influence.
-Analyse their fit with your purpose by reviewing their content, type of audience, engagement with readers, share rate, etc.
+Analyze their fit with your purpose by reviewing their content, type of audience, engagement with readers, share rate, etc.

 The nature of their influence needs to be defined to be effective.
 The influence could be based on the number of followers, but those followers need to be engaged.
 Likewise with site visits – not just the number of visits, but the visitors would need to stay on the site and read the content.
 Do the analytics.

 Bloggers are a good example of influencers.
 Invest in the time needed to check the relevance and importance of a blogger to you.
 PR tools can only partly help with this.